-Allen N. Shub, Ph.D., Associate Professor of Management, Acting Dean

-James E. Hazeltine, D.B.A., Associate Professor of Marketing, Acting Associate Dean
+Varkey K. Titus, Ph.D., Dean James E. Hazeltine, D.B.A., Associate Professor of Marketing, Acting Associate Dean

 COLLEGE MISSION AND OVERVIEW

 The mission of the College of Business and Management is to provide an excellent and accessible academic forum for the development and dissemination of knowledge about effective and ethical business practice in a diverse, multicultural society.
 The College is committed to the Chicago area's needs for educational opportunities and to the business community's needs for skilled professionals.